mxstbr/mxstbr.github.io/_posts/2016-12-14-linting-styles-in-js-with-stylelint.md

 hidden: true
 title: Linting styles in JavaScript with stylelint
 tags: stylelint postcss
+custom_excerpt: The defacto standard for linting CSS code is stylelint.
+How can we leverage the large amount of existing rules and the vibrant ecosystem to lint CSS strings inside JavaScript files?
 ---

 I recently co-created a styling library for React called [`styled-components`](https://styled-components.com), which let's you write actual CSS in your JavaScript.
 The issue is that you write this CSS inside strings and without selectors: